 One of the excellent Greek ferries will move us today to the picturesque island of Symi.
 While approaching the port of Symi, one has the overwhelming feeling of entering a perfectly painted image of a scenic traditional village.
 As you glimpse the dreamy harbor of Gialos town for the first time you'll be captivated by it's charm.
 Wonderfully well-preserved houses huddled together as they cling to the steeply rising hills beyond.
 Symi has a true romantic charm enhanced by the lack of any high-rise hotel developments that can be found on other islands.
 Few can resist the superb spectacle of the town of Symi showing off its impeccable architecture.
 Your friends back home will think your photos of Symi have been photoshopped!

-After checking in to our small inn, we'll enjoy a walking tour of the town with a local guide.
-After getting oriented we'll stop for lunch at a typical Greek taverna.
+After checking in to our beautiful accommodations in the town center, we'll enjoy a walking tour of Gialos town with a local guide.
 Symi is an excellent place to wander and get lost, so we'll have the rest of the day is free to explore, shop, or maybe find a nearby beach to swim.
 While you meander, keep your eyes open for a place to eat tonight, you'll have plenty of dining choices for dinner.
 You might try the island specialty of "Symi Shrimp", tiny shrimp that are pan-friend and eaten whole, in the shell.

 Day 7 - Agios Emilianos